davchezt/chat-app/README.md

 # Chat App

-Windows Forms Application made in Visual Studio, written in C# (.NET Framework v4.6.1).
+Windows Forms Application made in Visual Studio Community 2019 v16.7.6, written in C# (.NET Framework v4.6.1).

 Application is made for sole purpose of showing how to implement `TcpListener` and `TcpClient` classes as well as asynchronous read and write functions.